nttcslab-sp/kaldiio/README.md

 ## Usage
+`kaldiio` doesn't distinguish the API for each kaldi-objects, i.e.
+`Kaldi-Matrix`, `Kaldi-Vector`, not depending on whether it is binary or text, or compressed or not, can be handled by the same API.

 ### ReadHelper
 `ReadHelper` supports sequential accessing for `scp` or `ark`.
 If you need to access randomly, then use `kaldiio.load_scp`.